akgnitd/go_example/README.md

 # Note:

-main package is the starting point to run the program func main() - main function where the program execution begins
+main package is the starting point to run the program func main() - main function where the program execution begins here